Vacuum vs stick vacuum

 Pros and cons

-A sleigh vacuum cleaner is the most traditional vacuum cleaner.
-The vacuum cleaner has a cord and only works if it is plugged in.
-Dust ends up in a dust bag or dust container.
-This depends on whether you buy a vacuum cleaner with a bag or without a bag.
+A canister vacuum cleaner is the most traditional vacuum cleaner.
+The vacuum has a cord and only works if it's plugged in.
+Dust ends up in a dust bag or dust collector.
+This depends on whether you buy a vacuum with a bag or without a bag.

 - Large collection capacity